DonHulieo/lua-style-guide/README.md

 ### Indentation

-There's much debate over 2 or 4 spaces for indentation, while 4 spaces is the most common (amongst FiveM developers), 2 spaces is the most common amongst Lua developers.
+There is much debate over two or four spaces for indentation, while four spaces is the most common (amongst FiveM developers), two spaces is the most common amongst Lua developers.
-> The [Programming in Lua](https://www.lua.org/pil/contents.html) book, the [Lua Reference Manual](https://www.lua.org/manual/), the [Beginning Lua Programming](https://www.amazon.com.au/dp/0470069171?ref_=mr_referred_us_au_au) book, the [lua-users-wiki](http://lua-users.org/wiki/) and the [Project Error](https://github.com/project-error/fivem-lua-style) use 2 spaces for indentation.
-As such, to follow the lua standard, we will use 2 spaces for indentation.
+> The [Programming in Lua](https://www.lua.org/pil/contents.html) book, the [Lua Reference Manual](https://www.lua.org/manual/), the [Beginning Lua Programming](https://www.amazon.com.au/dp/0470069171?ref_=mr_referred_us_au_au) book, the [lua-users-wiki](http://lua-users.org/wiki/) and the [Project Error](https://github.com/project-error/fivem-lua-style) use two spaces for indentation.
+As such, to follow the lua standard, we will use **two** spaces for indentation.

 <details>
 <summary>Example</summary>